Sixpenny Cottage | Clapton-on-the-Hill near Bourton-on-the-Water, Cotswolds | Original Features and Woodburner

 • Outdoor dining area

-• Parking - Off-road parking for 2 cars, additional on-road parking available nearby
+• Parking - Off-road parking for 2 cars

 On your Doorstep